mmkal/cooperbara/docs/reference.md

 <span id=git.gerrit_destination.integrates href=#git.gerrit_destination.integrates>integrates</span> | <code>sequence of git_integrate</code> or <code>NoneType</code><br><p>Integrate changes from a url present in the migrated change label.
 Defaults to a semi-fake merge if COPYBARA_INTEGRATE_REVIEW label is present in the message</p>
 <span id=git.gerrit_destination.topic href=#git.gerrit_destination.topic>topic</span> | <code>string</code> or <code>NoneType</code><br><p>Sets the topic of the Gerrit change created.<br><br>By default it sets no topic.
 This field accepts a template with labels.
 For example: `"topic_${CONTEXT_REFERENCE}"`</p>
 <span id=git.gerrit_destination.gerrit_submit href=#git.gerrit_destination.gerrit_submit>gerrit_submit</span> | <code>bool</code><br><p>By default, Copybara uses git commit/push to the main branch when submit = True.
 If this flag is enabled, it will update the Gerrit change with the latest commit and submit using Gerrit.</p>
-<span id=git.gerrit_destination.primary_branch_migration href=#git.gerrit_destination.primary_branch_migration>primary_branch_migration</span> | <code>bool</code><br><p>When enabled, copybara will ignore the 'push_to_refs_for' and 'fetch' params if either is 'master' or 'main' and instead try to establish the default git branch.
+<span id=git.gerrit_destination.primary_branch_migration href=#git.gerrit_destination.primary_branch_migration>primary_branch_migration</span> | <code>bool</code><br><p>When enabled, cooperbara will ignore the 'push_to_refs_for' and 'fetch' params if either is 'master' or 'main' and instead try to establish the default git branch.
 If this fails, it will fall back to the param's declared value.<br>This is intended to help migrating to the new standard of using 'main' without breaking users relying on the legacy default.</p>
 <span id=git.gerrit_destination.checker href=#git.gerrit_destination.checker>checker</span> | <code><a href="#checker">checker</a></code> or <code>NoneType</code><br><p>A checker that validates the commit files & message.
 If `api_checker` is not set, it will also be used for checking API calls.
 If only `api_checker`is used, that checker will only apply to API calls.</p>
 <span id=git.gerrit_destination.credentials href=#git.gerrit_destination.credentials>credentials</span> | <code>UsernamePasswordIssuer</code> or <code>NoneType</code><br><p>EXPERIMENTAL: Read credentials from config file to access the Git Repo.
 This expects a 'credentials.username_password' specifying the username to use for the remote git host and a password or token.
 This is gated by the '--use-credentials-from-config' flag</p>